 You will probably see Received: addresses in between the originating one and yours.
 This is common, and not a cause for alarm.

 You can take a look at the other lines in the header as well.
 Deep-diving into what all of them mean would probably require something book-length, but it’s certainly possible to find other clues in there too.
-Some of it is indecipherable, but much of it is intended to be human-readable.
+You won’t be able to read all of it.
+Concentrate on the parts you can.

 If you have an existing relationship with the company the e-mail claims to be from, find another message from the same source and view the headers on that.
 Even if it comes from a different person at that company, the message headers should look very similar.
 If they don’t, that’s a very strong indicator the message isn’t what it claims to be.
 This is an important step to take if you get a message from your boss instructing you to wire money overseas.
 Compare the headers with another message from your boss.
 Anyone can figure out who your boss is, given enough time, then craft an e-mail message that looks like it’s from your boss, but making those headers match is a far, far more difficult thing to do.

 Step 2 to spot phishing e-mails with Outlook: View the source

 The next step is to take a look at the HTML behind the message.
 This isn’t as intimidating as it sounds.
 HTML is a computer language, but you can safely ignore 90-99% of the content when you view the HTML, so this step isn’t nearly as hard as it sounds.
 It may actually be easier than step 2 was.

 To view the source, scroll to the end of the message, find a blank space in it, and right-click on it.
 One of the options should be View Source.
 If you don’t get that option, find another blank space and right-click there.
 Repeat until the option comes up.
 Now your message opens up in Notepad.

 There are two things to look for.
 Hit CTRL-F to bring up a search window, and type img src, then click Find Next.
 An img src tag looks something like this: